The Complete Guide to Premiere Pro Color Correction

 MacOS: /Users/<user_name>/Library/Application Support/Adobe/Common/LUTs/

-On a shared storage facility, you may want to talk to the IT people and make them auto-sync the folders between edit bays regularly.
+On a shared storage facility, you may want to talk to the IT people and have them auto-sync the folders between edit bays regularly.

 Time-saving Pro tip for LUT users

 When you need to add a technical LUT (Input LUT) to a lot of clips, you don’t want to use the Input LUT drop-down menu, because the Lumetri Color panel only works on one clip at the time.
 Instead, add make a Lumetri Color preset, where you’ve only applied the LUT.

 Then select all the clips in your bin and drag the preset to one of them.
 Now all your clips have the Input LUT applied as a Master Clip Effect.